shoui520/shoui520.github.io/docs/routine.md

 2. Grammar
 3. Immersion

-You may want to look into [Condensed Audio](/resources#condensed-audio), this is way to maximize the efficiency of passive listening.
+You may want to look into [Condensed Audio](/resources#condensed-audio), this is a way to maximize the efficiency of passive listening.

 Passive listening is when you listen to Japanese audio when you are doing other things.